DhananjayAshok/llm-utils/examples/README.md

 3. LM Finetuning
 4. LM Preference Tuning

 The example centers around the PubMedQA dataset, which is a question answering dataset based on scientific, biomedical articles.
 The goal is to train a language model to acquire the knowledge in the articles, so that it can later answer the questions in without having to look at the articles again.
+To do this, we'll implement the following pipeline:

+1. Synthetically generate question answer pairs from the articles.
+We hope that these will be similar-ish to the test questions, and that learning these will allow the LM to answer the test queries better.
+2. Paraphrase the generated question answer pairs.
+3. Fine-tune a question answering model on the paraphrases, while keeping the original LM generations as a validation set.
+By maintaining a validation set, we can stop training if we start overfitting to the specific wording of the questions in the train set.

-We'll be using the Llama3-8B model for this example, but you can use any other model that is compatible with the HuggingFace Transformers library.
+We'll be using the Llama3-8B model for generation and LLama3-1B for fine-tuning, but you can use any other model that is compatible with the HuggingFace Transformers library.

 ### Setup